What is PSIRF?

 PSIRF was developed nationally to respond more effectively to patient safety incidents and further improve the quality and safety of the care we provide through learning from patient safety incidents.

-Later this year, PSIRF will replace the current Serious Incident Framework and will support the development and maintenance of an effective patient safety incident response system that integrates four key aims:
+It supports the development and maintenance of an effective patient safety incident response system that integrates four key aims:

 Compassionate engagement and involvement of those affected by patient safety incidents